 Oldest Moon Impact Crater Dated to 4.32 Billion Years Ago, Rewriting Lunar History

-• This meteorite, found in Algeria in 2005, is classified as regolith breccia and is believed to have originated from the SPA basin, providing valuable insights into the early Solar System.
+• The study of Northwest Africa 2995, believed to have originated from the SPA basin, provides critical insights into the early Solar System.

-• Due to Earth's geological processes, evidence of ancient impacts is scarce, making lunar studies essential for understanding both lunar and terrestrial histories.
+• Due to Earth's geological processes, evidence of ancient impacts on our planet is scarce, making lunar studies essential for understanding both lunar and terrestrial histories.

-• Professor Katherine Joy emphasized the need for future sample return missions, such as the Chang’e-6 mission, to validate the proposed age of the SPA basin.
+• Future sample return missions, such as the Chang’e-6 mission, are necessary to confirm the proposed age of the SPA basin and gather more data on its formation.

-• The impact that created the SPA basin is believed to have been catastrophic, potentially caused by an impactor around 200 km in diameter, significantly larger than the Chicxulub impactor.
+• The impact that created the SPA basin is believed to have been catastrophic, potentially caused by an impactor around 200 kilometers in diameter, significantly larger than the Chicxulub impactor responsible for the extinction of the dinosaurs.

-• Understanding the timing of the SPA basin's formation is crucial for piecing together the history of impact events in the inner Solar System.
+• Understanding the timing of the SPA basin's formation is crucial for piecing together the history of impact events in the inner Solar System, with implications extending to Earth's early history.

 Get a daily email with more Space News stories